Early Career Accelerator Award

 - Can we have your permission to use the demographic information that you voluntarily provided above to help connect you with programs and opportunities that we are aware of?
 This is a service that COBRA would like to be able to provide to early career researchers, to help you expand your network and benefit from opportunities of COBRA partners.

 Why do we ask for this information?
-Applicants are asked to provide some personal identity information to help COBRA to understand the demographics of the applicant pool to assess if our efforts to recruit diverse audiences are effective.
+Applicants are asked to provide some personal identity information to help COBRA to understand the demographics of the applicant pool to assess if our efforts to recruit new people are effective.
 We also request this information to help connect early career researchers with opportunities of our partners.
-COBRA strives to increase representation of diverse genders, races and ethnicities, and nations in deep-sea research.
 Provision of this demographic information is voluntary, and the information will not be used in the decision-making process.
 Aggregated and anonymized demographic data may also be used in COBRA’s annual reports.

 Eligibility Criteria: